An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Bayesian Linear Symmetric Binary Regression

-Theorem \ref{theorem4} shows the pSUN family is a conjugate class for a large subset of LSBR, including probit and logit models, as we illustrate in the next sections.
-In this perspective, the previous theorem can be considered a generalization of the results of \citet{Dur:19}.
+Theorem \ref{pSUNconj} shows that the $\psun$ family is a conjugate class for a large subset of LSBR, including probit and logit models.
+In this perspective, the previous theorem can be considered as a generalization of the results of \citet{durante2019}.
+Furthermore, notice that a Gaussian distribution is a proper member of the $\psun$ family, if one sets $m=0$ and $Q_W$ is the CDF of a point mass at $1_p$, a vector of $p$ $1$'s.

-From a computational point of view, we notice that, in order to perform the Gibbs algorithm to produce a posterior sample from pSUN distribution, one must be able to sample from the full conditional distributions of $V$ and $W$.
-Regarding the latter, this is relatively simple when the prior for $\beta$ either has an elliptical structure or it has independent components.
-For example, the Symmetric Generalized Hyperbolic \citet{bn:77} class of priors satisfies the elliptical constraint and corresponds to the $m=0$ case.
-When $m=1$ one obtains a new version of the skew Generalized Hyperbolic class.
+From a computational point of view, we notice that, to perform the Gibbs algorithm to produce a posterior sample from the $\psun$ distribution, one must be able to sample from the full conditional distributions of $V$ and $W$, which reduce to $V \vert T$ and $W\vert Z$ respectively.
+Regarding the latter, this is relatively simple when the prior for $\beta$ either has an elliptical structure or has independent components.
+For example, the symmetric Generalized Hyperbolic \citep{barndorff1977} class of priors satisfies the elliptical constraint and corresponds to the $m=0$ case.
+Particular cases are the Gaussian and the Student-$t$ prior.
+In the former case, $W\vert Z$ is a constant equal to 1, in the latter case $W\vert Z$ has an Inverse Gamma distribution.
+When $m=1$, one obtains a new version of the skew Generalized Hyperbolic class.

-To sample from the full conditional of $V$ may be difficult, depending on the nature of the link function $\Lambda(\cdot)$.
-Computation can made simpler when ${\Theta}$ is diagonal; in fact, in this case one can independently sample $V_i \vert T_i \, i = 1,2, \dots, n+m$.
-This can be automatically obtained, for example, setting $m = 0$ or $m = 1$.

-As a final note, expression \eqref{marg} provides a way of computing the marginal probability of the observed $Y_i$'s for a given LSBR model.
-It would be enough to replace the quantity $Z$ in expression \eqref{marg} with its analogue, that is